Code-Institute-Submissions/milestone_project_1-6/README.md

  **Contact** **us** section consists of a contact form with a footer below, containing the contact information and social links.
  If the input fields is not correctly filled out a notification will inform the user and let the user know which fields is required to be able to submit.
+ Notice - the submit button is not active since there is no path to send the form

 ### Future implements
 Future implementations to event section would be an image gallery of the artist/artists when mouse-over the image and a clickable music sample.